desklab/gcampus/README.md

 ### Setup Services with `docker-compose`

-A `docker-compose.yml` file is provided to easily get a PostGIS instance up and running.
+A `docker-compose.yml` file is provided to easily get a PostGIS and Redis instance up and running.
 As we are using GeoDjango, PostGIS is required.
+Redis is used for the Celery task queue.

 ```shell
 docker volume create gcampus-data